kapouer/express-dom/README.md

 ## Options

-The global default values for these options can be changed using `dom.settings`.
-Phase-dependant settings can be specified globally using `dom.settings.prepare` or `dom.settings.load`.

-Each dom middleware handler created using dom() keeps its own copy of `settings`, and each request is processed with its own copy as well.

-dom.settings.helpers holds the default helpers:

-- dom.helpers.view
-- dom.helpers.prioritize (increments `settings.priority` if request is xhr)

-dom.settings.prepare.plugins holds the default plugins for preparing a page:

-- dom.plugins.hide
-- dom.plugins.none
-- dom.plugins.html

-dom.settings.load.plugins holds the default plugins for loading a page:

-- dom.plugins.hide
-- dom.plugins.prerender
-- dom.plugins.redirect
-- dom.plugins.html

-Replace default list of plugins by setting the `plugins` option:
-`dom('index').load({plugins: ['html']})`

-Prepend plugins to the default list using additional arguments:
-`dom('index').load({pool: {max:2}}, 'mount')`

-More on plugins below.

-Pool options are defined through global settings `dom.pool`

-- pool.max
+dom.helpers, dom.plugins are maps.

+dom.settings holds some global, immutable configurations:

+- browser: the playwright channel to use, defaults to locally-installed 'chrome'
-  the maximum number of instances in the pool, per priority.
+- pageMax: number of open pages per browser
-  By default, two pools will exist when using `prioritize` helper.
-- pool.maxloads
-  destroys pages that have loaded more than maxloads times (default 100)

-Default page initialization options can be set in `dom.settings`

-- stall: time before idle event ignores an async resource
+- pageUse: number of uses before recycling browser
-- timeout: time before an async resource times out
+- timeout: async resources timeout
+- debug: show browser
-- verbose: console on stdout / stderr
+- verbose: show console logs, errors

+and instance settings:

+- helpers: list of helpers names defaults to 'view'
+- prepare: list of plugins for prepare, disabled if empty defaults to 'hide', 'html'
+- load: list of plugins for load, disabled if empty defaults to 'hide', 'prerender', 'redirect', 'html'

-## Plugins and helpers
+## Helpers and Plugins

+`async helper(mw, settings, req, res) { ... }`
-A helper can change view, location, input, settings and call prepare or load, depending on request.
+A helper can change these settings depending on current request:

-The settings object received by the helper is used as defaults for the settings object received by plugins.
+- input
+- location
+- prepare/load plugins

 It should avoid ending the response, and should instead throw an error.

-A plugin can listen to page events, change settings before the page is loaded, define input/output, access request/response.

-`async helper(mw, settings, req, res) { ... }`
 `async function plugin(page, settings, req, res) { ... }`
+A plugin can change the page instance before it starts loading.

 - mw
-  the current dom middleware, like the one returned by `dom()`.
+  the current dom middleware, like the one returned by `dom()`, so `mw.prepare` and `mw.load` are callable.
-  Exposes `prepare` and `load` methods.

 - page
-  Plugins get a not yet loaded playwright page instance.
-  Use `page.on('idle', fn)` to run an *asynchronous* listener.
+  Use `page.on('idle', fn)` to run asynchronous listeners.
-  (An asynchronous emitter calls the registered functions.)

-- settings
+- settings (see below)
-  see above for default settings, and below for per-request settings.

 - req, res
   usual express middleware arguments